-Spring 2011 Eight-Week Term III November 1 Monday Pre-registration begins December 3 Friday Pre-registration ends December 6 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed December 13 Monday Registration begins January 7 Friday Registration ends January 8 Saturday First day of classes January 8 Saturday Late registration begins (\$20.00 fee) January 14 Friday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered January 14 Friday Last day to submit health insurance waiver Students who do not submit health insurance waiver by this date will be charged for university health insurance.
-January 15 Saturday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Spring 2012 Eight-Week Term III October 31 Monday Pre-registration begins December 2 Friday Pre-registration ends December 5 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.
+December 12 Monday Registration begins January 6 Friday Registration ends January 7 Saturday First day of classes January 7 Saturday Late registration begins (\$20.00 fee) January 13 Friday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
+No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered.
+January 13 Friday Last day to submit health insurance waiver Students who do not submit health insurance waiver by this date will be charged for university health insurance.
+January 14 Saturday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
-No adjustment of tuition and fees for withdrawal from individual classes.
-January 15 Saturday University withdrawal (withdrawal from all classes) begins WU grades for all classes with no impact on GPA.
+No adjustment of tuition and fees for withdraw January 14 Saturday University withdrawal (withdrawal from all classes) begins WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-January 17 Monday Martin Luther King, Jr. Birthday Holiday University closed January 18 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) January 21 Friday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended January 28 Friday Issuance of financial aid refunds begin February 11 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+January 16 Monday Martin Luther King, Jr. Birthday Holiday University closed January 17 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure).
+January 20 Friday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended.
+January 26 Thursday Issuance of financial aid refunds begin February 10 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.

-February 16 Wednesday Interim grading period ends Faculty assign interim grades to show student status at midterm February 25 Friday Deadline for withdrawing from the university (all classes in term) WU grades for all classes with no impact on GPA.
+February 15 Wednesday Interim grading period ends Faculty assign interim grades to show student status at midterm.
+February 24 Friday Deadline for withdrawing from the university (all classes in term) WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-March 2 Wednesday Last day of classes Final exams are given on last day of classes in 8-week classes March 4 Friday Final grades due
+February 29 Wednesday Last day of classes Final exams are given on last day of classes in 8-week classes.
+March 2 Friday Final grades due